Eglinton, Western Australia: Planning

-As of May 2006, plans for an Alkimos-Eglinton satellite city, covered by Amendment 1029/33 to the Metropolitan Region Scheme were revealed.
+In May 2006, plans for an Alkimos-Eglinton satellite city, covered by Amendment 1029/33 to the Metropolitan Region Scheme were revealed.
 At that point, LandCorp estimated that 55,000 people would live in the area once it is complete, that the centre will include "hospitals, tertiary educational institutions, major retail, commercial and recreational facilities" and that stage 1 blocks would be offered for sale in 2008.
 The Environmental Protection Authority, however, raised concerns in November 2005 about the amendment, saying that it "would, in part, be inconsistent with the conservation and protection of significant environmental and geoheritage values in the area", and recommended that the amount of reserves be greatly increased.

 The next major wastewater treatment plant for the metropolitan region was built in the Eglinton area.
 It is designed to provide catchment from Two Rocks south to the existing Beenyup treatment plant catchment boundary.

 Geography

 Eglinton lies roughly between the future Mitchell Freeway reserve to the east and the Indian Ocean to the west.

 Eglinton's population was measured by the ABS in the 2016 census as 2,365.
 In 2021 this increased to 3,705.